Children's Author Beverley Rayner

 Happy Irame age 5

 I read Beyond the Sand and the Sea: One Families Quest for a Country to Call Home by Ty Mc Cormic.
 The story is about Asad Hussein, who grew up in the world’s largest refugee camp, and the tremendous efforts this young man made to attain a country, an education, and a home.
 Things that we not only take for granted but also feel entitled to.

-The story left me thinking, how many untold stories like Asad's are out there?
+The story left me thinking; how many untold stories like Asad's are out there?
 Would not any of us gladly have sponsored Asad had we known of his plight and predicament or his sincerity and integrity?
 Many people give to reputable, well-known organisations for this reason.

 They have the vision to help with community-wide projects, but because of Covid, many of their projects suffered.
 But, twenty-one orphans are being fed and cared for, and each child has high hopes for a bright future and a dream to attend school someday.
 Please consider sponsoring one of these children.
 For more information, please contact me.

 Patricia Nabbaale aged 5